15,000 signatures and counting! Help us get to 1,00,000!

 Sign the petition telling Prime Minister Narendra Modi and the Home Ministry that Internet shutdowns have no place in a democracy and must be under strict control.
-We’re gathering as many signatures as possible till 15th May, which we’ll deliver to the Central Government with a formal request to frame new laws to regulate and minimise Internet shutdowns.
+We’re gathering as many signatures as possible till 15th May, which we’ll deliver to the Prime Minister’s Office and the Ministries for Home, Telecom, and IT with a formal request to frame new laws to regulate and minimise Internet shutdowns.

 State governments justify Internet shutdowns by citing reasons ranging from preventing protests and riots, to stop exam cheating.
 But there’s evidence that shows that shutdowns do more harm than good.
 In 2016, the Bangalore police effectively used Twitter and WhatsApp during the Kaveri river riots to prevent panic and highlight police presence in volatile areas.

 Then why do Internet shutdowns continue?
 When governments shut down the Internet, the real objective is to silence journalists and citizens from criticising the government.